San Diego - Old Town, California

 - Mission San Diego de Alcalá

-The San Diego-Old Town location is one of two stations on Amtrak’s Pacific Surfliner route that are located in the city of San Diego.
+The San Diego-Old Town Amtrak station, which consists of a platform, is one of three Pacific Surfliner stops located in the city of San Diego.
 San Diego-Old Town is within walking distance of Old Town San Diego, a state historic park that explores the development of the early city from 1821-1872.
 The stop also allows easy access to Presidio Park, site of an early Spanish fort.

 San Diego was the earliest Spanish settlement in what is now the state of California.
 The coast was first explored by Juan Rodriguez Cabrillo who worked for the Kingdom of Castile.
 In 1542 he claimed the bay for Spain, but no settlement was planned.
 Sixty years later the coast was mapped by Sebastián Vizcaíno, who named the natural harbor after St. Didacus, which in his native tongue was “San Diego.”
 Although known and claimed by the Spaniards for more than two hundred years, they did not establish settlements in California until the late 18th century when the Russian Empire began to take interest in the area.